yashrajbharti/auto-generate-captions-video/README.md

 ### 9. **Could expressive captions improve user engagement?**
 - **Answer:** Yes, incorporating expressive captions, similar to features seen on Google Pixel and Android devices, could enhance user experience.
 By including additional contextual or emotional cues, such captions would lay the foundation for more immersive accessibility solutions.

+### 10. **Could auto-generated captions be worse than nothing?**
+- **Answer:** No, Sarah Horton, an Invited Expert at the WCAG, emphasizes that while there was a time when auto-caption generation wasn’t good enough, we’ve now reached a point where auto-captioning is better than having no captions at all.
+Although minimal cleanup might still be necessary, auto-generated captions provided by user agents are now worth it and a viable solution for improving accessibility.

+### 11. **Are auto-generated timestamps more accurate than manual creation?**
+- **Answer:** Yes, David Sloan, Chief Accessibility Officer at TPGi, highlights that AI excels at generating precise timestamps, reducing the risk of human error and significantly saving time and effort.
+This enables content creators to focus on refining captions or addressing specific needs, such as censorship, rather than creating them from scratch.
+Fixing captions instead of starting from scratch is a major step forward for accessible content creation.

 ## References & acknowledgements